Lichen: Evolution and paleontology

 The fossil record for lichens is poor.
 The extreme habitats that lichens dominate, such as tundra, mountains, and deserts, are not ordinarily conducive to producing fossils.
 There are fossilized lichens embedded in amber.
 The fossilized Anzia is found in pieces of amber in northern Europe and dates back approximately 40 million years.
 Lichen fragments are also found in fossil leaf beds, such as Lobaria from Trinity County in northern California, US, dating back to the early to middle Miocene.

 The oldest fossil lichen in which both symbiotic partners have been recovered is Winfrenatia, an early zygomycetous (Glomeromycotan) lichen symbiosis that may have involved controlled parasitism, is permineralized in the Rhynie Chert of Scotland, dating from early Early Devonian, about 400 million years ago.
 The slightly older fossil Spongiophyton has also been interpreted as a lichen on morphological and isotopic grounds, although the isotopic basis is decidedly shaky.
-It has been demonstrated that Silurian-Devonian fossils Nematothallus and Prototaxites were lichenized.
+It has been suggested that Silurian-Devonian fossils Nematothallus and Prototaxites were lichenized.
+However, as of 2026, Prototaxites is shown to have structures unlike any known fungus or plant, and may represent a separate extinct Eukaryotic kingdom.
 Thus lichenized Ascomycota and Basidiomycota were a component of Early Silurian-Devonian terrestrial ecosystems.
 Newer research suggests that lichen evolved after the evolution of land plants.

 The ancestral ecological state of both Ascomycota and Basidiomycota was probably saprobism, and independent lichenization events may have occurred multiple times.
 In 1995, Gargas and colleagues proposed that there were at least five independent origins of lichenization; three in the basidiomycetes and at least two in the Ascomycetes.
 Lutzoni et al. (2001) suggest lichenization probably evolved earlier and was followed by multiple independent losses.
 Some non-lichen-forming fungi may have secondarily lost the ability to form a lichen association.
 As a result, lichenization has been viewed as a highly successful nutritional strategy.